GATB/bcalm/bidirected-graphs-in-bcalm2/bidirected-graphs-in-bcalm2.md

 ![Fig5](fig5.png)

 Intuitively, an edge implies that the strings of the two nodes can be combined, using an overlap, into a bigger string.
 The sign at a node indicates whether the label or the label's reverse-complement is used.
 A '+' indicates that the label is used, while a '-' indicates that the label's reverse-complement is used.
+This is called the *spelling rule*.
+In this case, for example, the string spelled by the top edge is AAGTCTAC.

 Notice that the two overlaps between the nodes in the previous example are mirror edges of type 4.
 This is not a coincidence.
 One can show from the properties of reverse-complements that if there is an overlap implied by an  edge, then there must also be an overlap implied by the mirror of that edge.
+Thus, our definition of edges in a bi-directed overlap graph satisfies the mirror constraint of bi-directed graphs.

 In this context, a self-mirror edge corresponds to a situation where either a suffix or a prefix of a node is equal to its own reverse-complement.
 Here is an example of a Type 3 self-mirror.
 Note that a self-mirror cannot have an overlap with an odd length, because an odd-length string can never be its own reverse-complement.

 ![Fig6](fig66.png)

-## Bidirected de-Bruijn graph
+## Bi-directed de-Bruijn graph

 Given a set of strings S, a *[node-centric](https://www.biostars.org/p/175058/#256741) bi-directed de-Bruijn graph of order k* is a type of bi-directed overlap graph.
 The nodes correspond to all the distinct k-mer substrings of S, with the caveat that two k-mers that are reverse-complements of each other are represented by a single node.
 The label of this node is chosen arbitrarily as either the k-mer or its reverse complement; however there is often a convention that the label is chosen as the lexicographically smallest option.
 The edges correspond to all the overlaps of length k-1.
 For example, with k = 3 and S={GTATAC}, the graph is: